k98kurz/CRDTs/docs/lwwregister.md

 ## Mathematics

+The mutable state of the LWWRegister is composed of the following:
+- `value: DataWrapperProtocol` - the current value at the local replica
+- `clock: ClockProtocol` - the clock used for synchronization
+- `last_update: Any` - the timestamp of the last update
+- `last_writer: int` - the ID of the source of the most recent write/overwrite of the `value`

-The mathematics of the LWWRegister are simple: given two concurrent updates, the resultant state will be determined by the update with the highest writer id;
+The mathematics of the LWWRegister are simple: given two concurrent updates, the resultant `value` will be determined by the update with the highest writer ID;
-given two concurrent updates with identical writer id, the resultant state will be determined by which value has the higher byte value when serialized.
+given two concurrent updates with identical writer ID, the resultant `value` will be determined by which value has the higher byte value when serialized.

 ## Usage